OctopusDeploy/blog/blog/2019-11/octopus-cloud-v2-why-kubernetes/index.md

 Our goal was to bring this below **$10** per customer for low-usage instances.

 It’s worth mentioning at this point, Octopus was implemented as a full-framework .NET application, which requires Windows, the HTTP server runs as a self-hosted [NancyFX](http://nancyfx.org/) app, and part of our goal from the beginning was: _Do Not Fork Octopus_.
 We very much wanted to maintain a single code-base for our self-hosted and cloud products.
-Further, while we wanted to reduce costs, we also wanted to improve performance and availability for customers.
-Our customers expect a fast and responsive experience and we didn't want to impact that.
+Further, while we wanted to reduce costs, we also wanted to improve performance and availability.
+Our customers expect a fast and responsive experience, and we didn’t want to negatively impact that.

 To recap, we started this effort with three goals in mind.

 1. Reduce costs.
 2. Maintain a single code-base for our self-hosted and cloud products.
-3. Improve performance and availability
+3. Improve performance and availability.

 ## The options